salve-org/salve/docs/source/example-usage.rst

 |br|

-Of course, you can do far more with ``Salve`` than just getting syntac highlights.
+Of course, you can do far more with ``Salve`` than just getting syntax highlights.
 For example: what if you want to get autocompletions?
 Well, there is of course the the :doc:`command-sheet`.